aiven/devportal/docs/platform/howto/create-vpc-peering.rst

 Create Virtual Private Cloud (VPC) peering
 ==========================================

 Virtual Private Cloud (VPC) peering is a method of connecting separate AWS, Google Cloud, or Azure private networks with each other.
-This makes it possible for the virtual machines in the different VPCs to talk to each other directly without going through the public internet.
+This makes it possible for the virtual machines in the different VPC to talk to each other directly without going through the public internet.

 In Aiven, VPC peering is configured as a project and region-specific setting.
 This means that all services created and running use the same VPC peering connection.
 If necessary, you can use different connections for VPC peering across multiple projects.